Merovex/benwilson.io/_posts/2024-04-15-covering-the-characters-with-a-framework-b405fa07.md

 Bridging tech and fiction, I moved my tools off of my website to a [GitHub site](https://merovex.github.io).

-**The Move from Apple.** In March, I said I was going to go Apple free for a month.
+**The Move from Apple.** In March, I said I was going to go Apple-free for a month.
 Six weeks later, where am I on the journey?
 Well, last week I had a [Framework](https://frame.work)computer delivered.
 Not particularly cheaper than the XPS was, but it boasts promise of modularity and upgradeability that I've not seen in a laptop yet.
 The question is whether a laptop would survive me long enough to need its guts swapped out.
 I upgraded to a 32" 4k monitor since I'm getting older.
 I still drive an iPad, but I see a Galaxy in my future.

 Running Windows with WSL for Linux gave me everything I used Apple for.
 All the applications I relied on were not in Apple's walled garden.
 I gave my wife my Apple M1, so I've crossed the Rubicon.
 We just canceled our last subscription.
 I've not used WSL much as I hit a bit of a learning curve.
 But I am going to a conference in a few weeks, so I need to acclimate.